World's End Club: Plot

 In another ending, the reunited group reach Gifu and find a magical mushroom for them to see ghosts.
 The ships damage Reycho, revealing him as a robot controlled by Pochi with the others leaving them behind without a second thought.
 Pochi reveals himself as a robot and is captured by the drones.
 However, the children hijack one of the ships and save Pochi.
 MAIK explains to the group that Nyoro's father created it in 1991, predicting humanity had brought chaos.
 MAIK used nanomachines to turn humans into emotionless and subservient "sheep", while all humans hid themselves underground.
 But the Go-Getters are immune to nanomachines and possess latent abilities, with Reycho and Pochi placed among them as observers.
 This revealed the brainwashing was a surgical process to remove limitations while viewing various scenarios and illusions.
 MAIK plans for them to become humanity's "shepherds" or it will have the nanomachines kill anyone.
-The group learns Pielope is housing one of MAIK's sub-personalities while learning Vanilla, whose ability is astral projection, is still alive and located near the near the supercomputer at the park's HEAVEN facility.
+The group learns Pielope is housing one of MAIK's sub-personalities while learning Vanilla, whose ability is astral projection, is still alive and located near the supercomputer at the park's HEAVEN facility.
 After the player collects clues from all timelines, Pochi reveals to be an X-TYPE communicating with the Otherworlder.
 After saving Vanilla, they plan to destroy MAIK's core.
 The Master reveals that Yuki would be erased upon its demise.
-Reycho, rebuilt by after MAIK as a defense mechanism, attacks his friends, but their group's song causes him to be self-aware and disable the core barrier.
+Reycho, rebuilt by MAIK as a defense mechanism, attacks his friends, but their group's song causes him to be self-aware and disable the core barrier.
 Yuki reveals to be MAIK's other sub-personality, directly being connected to the core.
 To overwrite MAIK's main personality and save Yuki, Pochi and Vanilla hack into the system, while the former directly uploads into the mainframe to stop MAIK.
 The group uses an administrator account to override the commands and Pochi destroys MAIK with a code intact.
 They reunite with Reycho and restore humanity.